Williams Arena at Minges Coliseum

-Williams Arena at Minges Coliseum is a multi-purpose arena in Greenville, North Carolina, US.
+Williams Arena at Minges Coliseum is a multi-purpose arena in Greenville, North Carolina, United States.
 The arena opened in 1968.
 It is home to the East Carolina University Pirates men's and women's basketball teams and women's volleyball team.
 The facility underwent a complete renovation prior to the 1994–95 season and seats 8,000 people.
 The building was named for the Minges and Williams families in honor of their longstanding support of the University.